In This Article

 - Pull hair to one side and slick down with a strong-hold gel, such as Bumble and bumble Bb.
 Sumogel ($31).

 - Secure hair in a low ponytail with an elastic or hair tie.
+Or attach extensions and secure.

 - Distribute a quality curl cream throughout your 'tail to keep coils hydrated and defined.

 Lucy Boynton is typically seen rocking her signature bob but here she goes for a tousled updo that pulls at our heartstrings.
 Her tousled texture adds a refreshing take on the traditional milkmaid braid.
-Ane while it may look complicated, it actually couldn't be easier to achieve.
+And while it may look complicated, it actually couldn't be easier to achieve.
 It also benefits from the texture that comes with day-old hair—just sayin'.

 - Create two braided pigtails on either side of the hair.